Aero-ComSci/Bell-Ringer----220/README.md

 Stackin' those digits, my hustle hereditary

 [Chorus]
-I I, double ones on the scene
+3, double ones on the scene
-O O, zeros clean like a dream
+0, zeros clean like a dream
-I O, binary code in the beam
+2, binary code in the beam
-I I, digits high like a scheme
+3, digits high like a scheme

 [Verse 3]
 Digits don't sleep, keep the LEDs buzzin'